w3f/polkadot-wiki/docs/learn/learn-governance.md

 single DOT each :polkadot }}{{ kusama: 3 KSM each would "outweigh" six accounts bonding 0.5 KSM each }}.

-Public referenda will have a [**positive turnout bias**](#adaptive-quorum-biasing), meaning that they will require a heavy supermajority of _aye_ votes to pass at low turnouts, but as turnout increases towards 100% it will require a simple majority of _aye_ votes to pass (i.e. 51% wins).
+Public referenda will have a [**positive turnout bias**](#adaptive-quorum-biasing), meaning that they will require a heavy supermajority of _aye_ votes to pass at low turnouts but as turnout increases towards 100%, it will require a simple majority of _aye_ votes to pass (i.e. 51% wins).

-Note that the bonded tokens will be released once the proposal is tabled (that is, brought to a vote), and that there can be a maximum of 100 public proposals in the proposal queue.
+Note that the bonded tokens will be released once the proposal is tabled (that is, brought to a vote), and a maximum of 100 public proposals can be in the proposal queue.

 :::info turnout